jsntv200/docker-ruby-node/README.md

 ## Example Dockerfile

-A Dockerfile to build a rails app with support for webpacker, postgres and gems loaded via a git url would look like:
+A Dockerfile to build a rails app with support for postgres and gems loaded via a git url with Alpine as the base:

 ```
 FROM red-ant/ruby-node:alpine